Kutz-Dag/heatmap-d3/README.md

 - [x] My heat map should have cells that align with the corresponding year on the x-axis.

-- [x]: My heat map should have multiple tick labels on the y-axis with the full month name.
+- [x] My heat map should have multiple tick labels on the y-axis with the full month name.

 - [x] My heat map should have multiple tick labels on the x-axis with the years between 1754 and 2015.